kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 calling the `createTransaction` method.
 This method adds all of the default values to the command, converts `cmd` to a string, and adds the hash.
 You must add signatures to the transaction object using a wallet to submit the transaction to the blockchain.
-For information about adding signatures from a wallet, see [wallet-providers](#wallet-providers).
+For information about adding signatures from a wallet, see [Signing transactions](#signing-transactions).

 ```typescript
 const transaction: IUnsignedCommand = Pact.builder